 3. Hire good employees to retain good employees

-When your company has a stellar help desk team, it often means your best hires will stick around.
+When your company has stellar help desk management, it often means your best hires will stick around.
 The extra payoff for the help desk is that less turn-over in company employees means the need for simple support is vastly reduced as employees improve their skills over time.
 Reducing or eliminating simple problems means help desk resources can be managed more efficiently to solve more difficult issues.

-Both the user and the help desk staff should be able to tell the status of the issue at a glance.
+Both the customer and the help desk staff should be able to tell the status of the issue at a glance.
 Such transparency reduces frustration and anxiety for all parties and it speeds resolution too.
 Any staff member should be able to jump in at any time, knowing exactly where the previous staffer left off as well as the next step that needs to be completed, Monahan says.
 The user should have updates regularly, with the option of tracking their issue on the web or by e-mail.

 5. Remember the help desk is a partner, not the janitor

-Help both users and help desk personnel to understand that the help desk does not exist just to mop up mistakes and crashes.
+Help both the customer and help desk personnel to understand that the help desk does not exist just to mop up mistakes and crashes.
 Instead, encourage the view that the help desk is a valued partner of every department.
 Whats the difference in those attitudes, you ask?
 Think of it this way: where would Star Treks Captain Kirk be without Scotty in the engine room?
 If Kirk needs warp speed to get the job done, Scotty uses his technical prowess to find a way to give it to him and save the day!
 As a result, Scotty our help desk analogy– is hailed, and not cursed, by the rest of the crew.
 The help desks mission is to make each and every user as effective as possible, Monahan says.
 If you remember that your objective is to make everyone’s job a little bit easier, then you will be successful.